Shelendra404/GitSearch/README.md

 - Find a way to map through all commits within each repo
 - Succesfully moved public repositories into its own component.
 Hurray!
 - Parse dates properly for joined date and commits.
+- Headers are now brought in as variables.
+- Show last 10 commits
+- Show more than X repositories and page through them

 ### Future ideas ###
 - Add "x days ago" to the commits